Who has Prader-Willi syndrome (PWS)?

 Where is Prader-Willi syndrome found?

-PWS is found in people of both sexes and in all races worldwide.
+PWS is found in people of all races and sexes and impacts individuals worldwide.

 Why does Prader-Willi syndrome occur?